bczhu/RSSFeedler/README.md

 I'm a busy man but in the same time I want to know all news I am interested in.
 To save a bit of time I started this project.
 In it I try to teach my news aggregator what news I like and what I dislike by extracting top keywords from feed entry and based on previously liked posts classify new news =).
 As a result classification is based on user preference and sorts by 'scores'.

-You can choose ML algorithm for classification in `rssnews.py` from Naive Bayes, Support Vector Machine and Decision Tree.
+You can choose ML algorithm for classification in `server.py` from Naive Bayes, Support Vector Machine and Decision Tree.
 Default is Support Vector Machine because for me it works better.

 On start relevant link will fall with 500 error because there will be not enough information of you likes/dislikes.
-You need at first read news from main feed that sorts by published date.
+You need at first read news from main feed which sorted by published time.

 ##### Dependencies